ICE9-Robotics/ice9_ugi_basestation/README.md

 - **Camera:** adjust camera parameters.
 Brightness and manual exposure adjustments are not available when auto exposure is checked.

 # Troubleshooting
-### Mapviz is unresponsive for a few seconds or longer
+### 1. Mapviz is unresponsive for a few seconds or longer
 This is normally caused by slow network speed on either the robot or the basestation.
 ROS communication requires at least 24 Mbps or 3 MB/s upload and download speed to run smoothly.

-Solutions:
+**Solutions**
 1. Improve the network speed by moving the robot and/or the basestation to a location with a better network signal.
 2. If network speed does not improve, from the launcher UI, uncheck `Show Camera View`, click `Save as Defaults`, and restart Mapviz.
 3. If the aboves do not solve the problem, uncheck `Show SLAM Map` as well and save as defaults, then restart Mapviz.

-### Lidar scan are not showing on the map, [move_base] server not connected
+### 2. Lidar scan are not showing on the map, [move_base] server not connected
+This is normally caused by lidar failing to connect to the robot's PC.
+If the LED on the front face of the lidar is red, the Lidar is not properly connected.

+**Solution**
-Check if the front of the Lidar.
-If the LED is red, the Lidar is not properly connected.
-Unplug and replug the USB cable for the Lidar.
-The LED light should start to blink in yellow.
-It takes 1 to 2 minutes for the LED to turn red or green.
-If it is red, repeat the process until it blinks green.
+1. Unplug and replug the USB cable for the Lidar.
+2. The LED light should start to blink in yellow.
+3. It takes 1 to 2 minutes for the LED to turn red or green.
+4. If red, repeat the 1-3 until it blinks green.